Diseases & Conditions

 - Slight over- or under-correction of the bone's length

 - Failure of the bone to consolidate into strong new bone

 Internal lengthening.
 In this procedure, the doctor cuts the bone in the shorter leg, then surgically implants an expandable metal rod in the bone.
 The rod is completely internal and lengthens gradually in response to the normal movements of the patient's limb, or to an external magnetic motor.

 As the rod lengthens, the bones are gradually pulled apart, and new bone grows in the space created.
 The rod provides stability and alignment to the bone as it lengthens.

 Because no external fixator is used in internal lengthening, there is less risk of infection — including the superficial infection that commonly occurs around pin sites.

 Both internal and external lengthening take several months to complete.
 Both procedures require:

 - Regular follow-up visits to the doctor's office

 - Extensive rehabilitation, including physical therapy and home exercise

-A doctor experienced in limb lengthening techniques will talk with you about your treatment options and explain the risks and benefits of both internal and external limb-lengthening.
-Together, you and your doctor will decide which procedure, if any, is best for your child.
+A doctor experienced in lower limb lengthening techniques will talk with you about your treatment options and explain the risks and benefits of both internal and external lower limb lengthening.
+Together, you and your child's doctor will decide which procedure, if any, is best for your child.